ericgomez/vscode-php-string-syntax/README.md

 # PHP String Syntax

-**PHP String Syntax** is a Visual Studio Code extension that highlights SQL, HTML, and JavaScript embedded in PHP strings.
-The extension automatically infers HTML and SQL content by default, while also supporting explicit language markers (`/*sql*/`, `/*html*/`, and `/*js*/`) to identify and apply syntax highlighting to SQL queries, HTML content, and JavaScript code.
+**PHP String Syntax** is a Visual Studio Code extension that highlights HTML, XML/SVG, SQL and JavaScript embedded in PHP strings.
+The extension automatically infers HTML, XML/SVG and SQL content by default, while JavaScript requires explicit language markers to identify and apply syntax highlighting.

 ## Features

-- **Automatic Language Detection**: Infers and highlights HTML and SQL content in PHP strings without requiring explicit markers.
+- **Automatic Language Detection**: Infers and highlights HTML, XML/SVG and SQL content in PHP strings without requiring explicit markers.
-- **Explicit Language Markers**: Supports `/*sql*/`, `/*html*/`, and `/*js*/` comments for explicit language specification when needed.
+- **Explicit Language Markers**: Supports `/*html*/`, `/*xml*/`, `/*svg*/`, `/*sql*/` and `/*js*/` comments for explicit language specification when needed.
 - **Compatibility with Other Editors**: The use of language markers does not interfere with syntax in other editors or IDEs.
-- **Multiline String Support**: Works seamlessly with queries, HTML content, and JavaScript code spread across multiple lines.

 ### Current Support

 - **HTML** (auto-detected and with explicit marker)
+- **XML/SVG** (auto-detected and with explicit marker)
 - **SQL** (auto-detected and with explicit marker)
 - **JavaScript** (with explicit marker)